AmyDelaney94/portfolio_project_one/README.md

 ### Unfixed Bugs
 - When testing site on larger screen sizes it is distorted on screens of 22" and above.
+- Layout of personal profile section is not in line in larger screen sizes.

 ## Deployment
 - The site was deployed to GitHub pages using the following steps: